bensmith07/acc-fundamentals-1-python-exercises/ex2.1_use_variables_perform_calculations.md

 6. Desk check your design and ensure that it does what it is meant to do (LO 1)
 7. You will write the program using ONLY sequential statements ( no loops, if/else, functions)
 8. You will convert ALL 5 measurements in ONE program.

+# Part B: Code
+Use the design you created in part A. Write a complete and syntactically correct Python program.
+The program MUST contain comments and numeric values MUST be formatted to no more than 2 decimal places.
+Use the IDLE programming environment if you are using Python with IDLE.
+Some of you may be using Komodo or some other Python IDE.
+Please save your file as firstname_ lastname_Lab2.py where you will replace firstname and lastname with your actual first name and last name.
+Remember to use the extension .py.
+Run and test your program.
+Once you are sure it works you will turn in the items listed in the next section.